Shikhajumta/TokenCreation/README.md

 Make sure your contract is secure to prevent vulnerabilities.
 Provide documentation for your token to help other developers understand its functionality.

-To run the code, visit [Remix Ethereum.](https://remix.ethereum.org/) In the default workspace, create a new file with your token name, write the contract code, and follow the steps to compile and deploy it.
-After deploying, test the mint and burn functions, and verify the token details to ensure proper functionality.
+To run the code, visit [Remix Ethereum.](https://remix.ethereum.org/) In the default workspace, In this site, you can go under default_workspace and open the file project.sol to see the code and run it.
 # Author
 Name- Shikha Jumta Contact- jumtashikha000@gmail.com